Aan03/cycling_dashboard_uni/README.md

 "password" : "[Enter password of report creator]"}

 ## Testing
-1. Run the following command from the main [/comp0034-cw2-g-team11](/) directory to initiate testing (using pytest):
+1. Run the following command from the main [/comp0034-cw2-g-team11](/) directory to initiate all testing (using pytest):

     pytest -v -W ignore::DeprecationWarning

 2. The [tests/conftest.py](/tests/conftest.py) file defines fixtures such as the flask test client for routes testing and the chrome driver for selenium testing.